 LSTM has continued to work closely with the University consortia in monitoring, assessing and combatting modern slavery across the supply chain.
 In October 2018 the LUPC (London Universities Purchasing Consortia) undertook its first social audit of a factory involved in manufacturing nitrile gloves purchased by the UK university sector.
 LUPC conducted the audit with full access and support from factory management, gloves manufacturer and gloves suppliers to the UK market.
 The LUPC have reported that five out of the six corrective actions have been undertaken.
 Collaborative working with the consortia is an important strand of LSTM’s Modern Slavery Action plan.

 5. Training for Staff

-To ensure appropriate levels or risk awareness in respect of modern slavery and human trafficking, we have to ensure awareness of relevant employee and, in particular, of Senior Managers in our Procurement Department and Human Resources Department.
-All Directors in the organisation have been briefed on the subject.
+To ensure appropriate levels or risk awareness in respect of modern slavery and human trafficking, all Directors in the organisation have been briefed on the subject.
 Specific training has been undertaken by our Head of Procurement who has completed the CIPS Ethical Procurement and Supply course and certificate.
 All staff have access to our Public Interest Disclosure and Whistleblowing code of practice through the LSTM Policy Hub.

 6. Our Effectiveness in Combating Slavery and Human Trafficking

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2014 and constitutes LSTM’s slavery and human trafficking statement for the financial year 2017-18.
+This statement is made to pursuant to Section 54(1) of the Modern Slavery Act 2014 and constitutes LSTM’s slavery and human trafficking statement for the financial year 2018-19.

-Reviewed by Board of Directors on 3rd May 2019
+Approved by Board of Directors on 18th November 2019

 Signed by LSTM Director